waz4/TinyComb/README.md

 For C usage examples, refer to the test files `combosCorrect.c` and `combosMatch.c`, which validate the correctness and consistency of combination generation.

 For CUDA usage examples, see `cudaCoherence.cu` and look at the Makefile to see how it is compiled and linked.
-I also developed [this project](https://github.com/waz4), where TinyComb was utilized to compute all possible trade-up contracts in CS:GO/CS2.
+I also developed [this project](https://github.com/waz4#SorryNotPublicYet), where TinyComb was utilized to compute all possible trade-up contracts in CS:GO/CS2.
 This demonstrates how the library efficiently maps indices to combinations, leveraging CUDA for accelerated computation.
-By using TinyComb, large-scale combinatorial problems can be tackled effectively on both CPU and GPU, making it a powerful tool for applications requiring rapid access to specific combinations in extensive search spaces.